 It was an unprecedented evening and the Stars of the Season is now a fundraising role model for bringing in a new generation of donors!
 The performance of Linkin Park’s Chester Bennington and a lineup of his rock legend friends boasting Billy Morrison and Steve Stevens - was infectious.
 The up close and personal nature of the concert combined with the dinner’s energizing ambiance and stellar guest list - created quite a rock’n elegant hit!

 So how did this infant three-year old event become the popular signature fundraiser for Cardon Children’s Medical Center?
 In part, it began 20 years ago when Micheline and Tina met while modeling in Arizona.
 Through the years as their families grew, so did their friendship and their combined efforts of volunteering for children’s charities.

 In 2009, Banner Health Foundation asked Tina and husband Dr. David Curran, (chairman of Pediatrics at Cardon Children’s Medical Center) to create an inaugural fundraising soirée for its new children’s hospital.
 The couple had a vision for an edgy and fun party with star studded entertainment.

-They teamed up with Micheline and 25 of their cherished friends and colleagues who became a part of that vision and founding members of the Advisory Council, now 55 strong.
+They teamed up with international model Micheline and 25 of their cherished friends and colleagues who became a part of that vision and founding members of the Advisory Council, now 55 strong.
 Together they were instrumental in raising the bar each year and bringing in not only energetic volunteers, but partygoers who became new supporters of Cardon Children’s.

 This year Micheline chaired the fundaiser.
 The ballroom of the Montelucia Resort was filled with a sold out crowd of 600 guests.
 NFL great Steve Young and his wife Barbara Young (Barb also shares a longtime friendship with Tina and Micheline) were Honorary Chairs.

 Taking advantage of social media to attract new donors: